crim-ca/geoimagenet-frontend/README.md

 Each framework should route requests to and responses from the GIN package.
 Anything under `GIN/` should technically be agnostic of any framework.

 # Installation

-The dependencies are stored with `pip freeze > requirements.txt`, install these with `pip install -r requirements.txt`.
+The dependencies are stored in `requirements.txt`, install these with `pip install -r requirements.txt`.

-Launch the flask server with `FLASK_APP=Framework/flask_server.py flask run`.
+## Development

-Or directly the gunicorn app with `gunicorn -c Framework/gunicorn_config.py Framework:fl_app -k eventlet`
+We can launch a minimal version locally with `gunicorn -c Framework/gunicorn_config.py Framework:fl_app -k eventlet`.
+Since we use webpack to bundle our javascript files for client consumption, we also need to run the webpack watcher:
+`npm run build`.
+That will launch the webpack transpilation and "watch" the files for modification during development.

 ## Environment variables